 6. Do you enjoy being on the phone?

 7. Is it better to be relevant or be personalized in your cold outreach?

-Most SDR's have a base pay with a commission component on a seventy-thirty split.
+Most SDR's or BDR's have a base pay with a commission component on a seventy-thirty split.

 National averages for base pay can range between $50,000 and $70,000.
 With a seventy-thirty split, their commissions will range between $15,000 and $20,000.

 The base pay can range depending on various factors that include:

 1. The types of customers they are focused on winning such as Enterprise, Mid-Market and Small Business.